 In addition to Dispatch Instructions issued by the System Operator, Pseudo Dispatch Instructions, corresponding to a subset of the Dispatch Instructions listed in Table 1, shall also be created by the Market Operator and used in accordance to the description in Table 3 to calculate Pseudo Instruction Profiles.

-A Pseudo Dispatch Instruction shall not be created for a corresponding Dispatch Instruction where the System Operator issues a subsequent Dispatch Instruction with Instruction Effective Time at or before the time at which the first Target Instruction Level is reached.
+A Pseudo Dispatch Instruction shall not be created for a corresponding Dispatch Instruction where the System Operator issues a subsequent Dispatch Instruction with Instruction Effective Time at or before the time at which the Pseudo Dispatch Instruction would nominally be created in accordance with Table 3.

 Table 3 – Instruction Codes and Instruction Combination Codes for Pseudo Dispatch Instructions